MileHacker Logo

 Long-Distance Buses

 Interbus/SAIS Autolinee are main companies connecting Enna to major Sicilian cities.
-Often more direct and more rapid than trains for certain routes.
-Buses stop in Enna Bassa and then Enna Alta.
+Often more straightforward and faster than trains for certain routes.
+Buses stop in Enna Bassa and after that Enna Alta.

 Self-Driving

-Requires valid driver's license (IDP for non-EU).
+Needs a valid driver's license (AN idp if you are not-EU).
 Major highways well-maintained.
 Be aware of ZTLs in historic centers; park outside.
 GPS recommended.

 Car Rental Company Overview